-Odds are you now have to start racking your brain in an effort to decide which book you’re going to pick.
-After all, there are so many great ones you like; it’s hard to pick just one.
+Odds are that you now have to start racking your brain in an effort to decide which movie or book you’re going to pick.
+After all, there are so many great ones you like, that it’s hard to pick just one.
 Besides, there are all sorts of favorites.
-There is the one that’s most epic, the one that makes you laugh the most, the one that inspires you, and so on.
+There is the one that’s most epic, the one that makes you laugh, the one that inspires you, and so on.

 The following example illustrates this pretty well:

 This is why questions along the lines of “what’s your favorite X” are generally a bad choice in conversations.
-Luckily however, you can modify these questions a bit, to make them easier and more fun for people to answer.
+Luckily however, you can modify these questions a bit, to make them easier and more fun for people to answer, as we will see next.

 The power of ‘lately’

-Instead of asking people what their favorite film is, ask about a good movie that they watched lately.
+A simple but effective way to improve the questions that you ask other people is to add in the word ‘lately’.
+For example, instead of asking people what their favorite film is, ask them about a good movie that they watched lately.

 This makes your question easier to answer for several reasons: